Where stuff happens

 And the last piece of the puzzle is…………….it looks terrible.
 Vintage factory specs are the correct look and it should be kept in tacked at all cost.
 When I look at a 1965 J-50 ADJ, I want to see the adjustable saddle not some aftermarket alteration.

 So that brings us to the mid 60’s Gibson injected plastic molded bridge.
 I’m going to go on recorded and say (and you can quote me) this was not a good idea.
 There is nothing good about it from beginning to end.
-It defiantly is bad for tone, and it did not hold up well over time.
+It definitely is bad for tone, and it did not hold up well over time.
 I have no problem replacing these systems with wooden replicas, (with the key work here being replica) that will retain the era correct adjustable saddle and look.
 In addition, there are a few little tricks I’ll do along the way that will most likely contribute to better kinetic energy transfer to hopefully improve tone.

 Here is the suspect; you can see it a mile away.
 The first giveaway is that the fret board is rosewood and the bridge is black.
 It’s common that in most cases that the fret board and the bridge are made of the same material.
-Not true with an injected plastic molded bridge, there always black.
+Not true with an injected plastic molded bridge, they’re always black.

 As we can clearly see this low quality plastic bridge is cracked and has over the years lost its original form.
 The first step is to remove the strings in preparation of removing the bridge itself.